yeenrux/Noxium/README.md

 ```

 <div align="center">
-  <strong>REPORT CRASHES TO @falrux ON DISCORD OR OPEN AN ISSUE IN THIS REPO!</strong>
+  <strong>REPORT CRASHES TO @fa1rux ON DISCORD OR OPEN AN ISSUE IN THIS REPO!</strong>
 </div>